Context Adaptive Extended Chain Coding for Semantic Map Compression: Conclusion

 \section{Conclusion}

 This paper introduced a contour-based framework for lossless semantic map compression that avoids block-based partitioning and instead exploits contour structure and shared boundaries between adjacent regions.
-By combining an extended chain code with relative representation and context-adaptive coding, the proposed method achieves efficient contour description while retaining robustness through a fallback mechanism.
+By combining an extended chain code with relative representation and context-adaptive coding, the proposed framework achieves efficient contour description.
 Experimental evaluation confirms the effectiveness of the proposed design across diverse semantic map scenarios, and further demonstrates its applicability to occupancy maps used in point cloud compression.

 \begin{IEEEbiography} [{ }]{Runyu Yang} received the B.S. and Ph.D. degree degree in electronic information engineering from the University of Science and Technology of China (USTC), Hefei, China, in 2019 and 2025.
 He is currently a Postdoctoral Fellow of Engineering Science at Simon Fraser University.
 His research interests include image/video coding and visual feature coding. \end{IEEEbiography}